 Achiness in the bones is a relatively uncommon but often clear sign of both chronic and acute types of leukemia, according to Dr. Levis.
 Leukemic cells are made inside the bone marrow, so if you feel anything from mild achiness to extreme pain in your bones, it’s best for you to seek medical attention.
 Start eating these 30 foods proven to prevent cancer.

 Check your neck, armpit, and groin areas for noticeable but painless swelling in your lymph nodes.
 It’s normal for the glands to go up and down in size during periods of infection, but if they stay enlarged or keep growing, that may be one of the symptoms of leukemia or lymphoma, says Dr. Crilley.

 A skin rash

 Approximately one in 20 leukemia patients may have a skin rash that falls into one of two categories: a leukemia of the skin, or a rash caused by Sweet’s syndrome, which is commonly associated with leukemia, according to Dr. Levis.
 “Leukemia of the skin almost always looks like your skin has a lump inserted inside it,” he says.
 “A little mound starts growing.
 Occasionally it can be a plaque-like thing.”
 Sweet’s syndrome rashes, on the other hand, appear red and angry, similar to an allergic reaction.
 But although skin rashes come in all shapes and sizes, leukemia-related rashes have one thing in common: they will continue to grow and spread.
-Here’s how oncologists work to avoid cancer.
+Follow these 15 things that oncologists do to avoid cancer.

 Frequent or recurring infections